-For a relatively small mountain town with a population of just over 87,000, there is a surprising wealth of things to do in Asheville.
+For a relatively small mountain town with a population of just over 87,000, there is a surprising wealth of things to do in Asheville, NC.

 There’s a vibrant cultural community, particularly in the River Arts District.
 Thanks to an infusion of wealth brought in by the Biltmore Estate in the early 20th century, there’s historic art deco-influenced architecture.
-The city also boasts a critically-acclaimed restaurant scene, with more than its fair share of craft breweries and farm-to-table fare.
+There is also a critically-acclaimed restaurant scene, with lots of craft Asheville breweries and farm-to-table fare.

-Thanks to sound city planning, many of Asheville’s best hotels are within walking distance of its major attractions.
+Thanks to sound city planning, many of the best Asheville hotels are within walking distance of its major attractions.
 But our favorite aspect of Asheville is the fact that it’s surrounded by wilderness, including ecotourism attractions such as Great Smoky Mountains National Park, Linville Gorge, and Pisgah National Forest.

-Here’s a look at some of the best things to do in Asheville for nature lovers, from foraging for food and kayaking to rock climbing and watching rare, endangered wildlife…
+Here’s a look at some of the best things to do in Asheville, NC for nature lovers, from foraging for food and kayaking to rock climbing and watching rare, endangered wildlife…

-Known as “the Grand Canyon of North Carolina,” the 11,876-acre Linville Gorge is one of only two wilderness gorges in the Southern United States.
-The Linville River is situated approximately 1,400 feet below the ridge, so hiking in and out of the Gorge is most enjoyable for those who like a somewhat strenuous challenge.
+Known as “the Grand Canyon of North Carolina,” the 11,876-acre Linville Gorge wilderness area is one of only two gorges in the Southern United States that was never clear-cut for logging.
+The Linville River is situated approximately 1,400 feet below the ridge, so hiking Linville Gorge is most enjoyable for those who like a somewhat strenuous challenge.

-In addition to bears, foxes, raccoons, hawks, and other wildlife, the area is also a haven for fly fishermen hoping to hook their limit of well-stocked brown, brook and rainbow trout.
+In addition to bears, foxes, raccoons, hawks, and other wildlife, the area is also a haven for fly fishing in North Carolina with anglers hoping to hook their limit of well-stocked brown, brook and rainbow trout.

 In 2013 we wrote about how incredible Asheville’s Green Restaurant scene is.
 Nearly 20% of the Asheville Independent Restaurant Association‘s members are certified by the Green Restaurant Association.
 Perhaps it’s no surprise when you consider that this nature-lover’s paradise boasts over 300 wild edibles!

-Founded in 1995, eco-tour operator No Taste Like Home offers “Wild Food Adventures” that teach travelers how to safely harvest nature’s bounty for themselves.
-Exploring local fields and forests with an expert, you’ll find a broad variety of edible berries, greens, flowers, mushrooms, nuts, and seeds.
+Founded in 1995, eco-tour operator No Taste Like Home offers “Wild Food Adventures” that teach travelers how to safely harvest edible wild plants for themselves.
+Exploring local fields and forests with an expert, you’ll find a broad variety of edible berries, greens, flowers, nuts, seeds and North Carolina mushrooms.

 Afterwards, you can either take your foraged foods home or visit one of the company’s six local restaurants.
 There, the chefs will whip up an appetizer with the ingredients you’ve foraged, giving you a taste of what founder Alan Muskat calls “find dining.”